-7.1 The Police Force, established in accordance with this Agreement and in accordance with section 93 of the Police Act, has a mission of maintaining peace, order and public safety in the territory described below, preventing and repressing crime and offences under the laws and regulations applicable in that territory and seeking out offenders:

-"The Indian Reserve of Gesgapegiag is part of the cadastre of Maria and includes part of lot 69, Range 1 Cascapédia, part of lot 1, Range 2 Cascapédia and lots 1-1, 1-2, 1-3 and 1-4 of Bloc E, Range 1 Cascapédia".

-7.2 The Police Force and each of its members shall ensure the safety of persons and property, safeguard rights and freedoms, respect and remain attentive to the needs of victims, and provide support to the community.

-In order to provide policing services within the territory described in subsection 7.1, the Police Force shall be responsible for:

-- a) ensuring a police presence that makes it possible to respond to requests for assistance in a reasonable time; - b) conducting investigations, which includes securing the crime scene, identifying the complainant and witnesses, taking statements, gathering clues and evidence, arresting the suspect, if possible, issuing statements of offence and making follow-up court appearances; and
+- 7.1 The Police Force has a mission of maintaining peace, order and public safety in the Territory described below, preventing and repressing crime and offences under the laws and regulations applicable in the Territory and seeking out offenders: - "The territory of the community of Kawawachikamach, being Category IA-N and Category III lands situated within their perimeter as defined in accordance with the Act respecting the land regime in the James Bay and New Québec territories and the Cree-Naskapi (of Québec) Act." - 7.2 The Police Force and each of its members shall ensure the safety of persons and property, safeguard rights and freedoms, respect and remain attentive to the needs of victims, and provide support to the community. - In order to provide policing services within the Territory, the Police Force shall be responsible for: - a) ensuring a police presence that makes it possible to respond to requests for assistance in a reasonable time: - b) conducting investigations, which includes securing the crime scene, identifying the complainant and witnesses, taking statements, gathering clues and evidence, arresting the suspect, if possible, issuing statements of offence and making follow-up court appearances; and

-- c) implementing crime prevention measures and programs. - 7.3 In police investigations and operations, the Director of Police, police officers and auxiliary police officers act independently and without interference and accordingly cannot be directly or indirectly instructed by the Council, its employees or any organization created by the Council. - 7.4 This Agreement does not aim to change the mandate of the Royal Canadian Mounted Police (RCMP) or the Sûreté du Québec (SQ) under the applicable legislation. - 7.5 The Parties recognize that effective policing requires mutual assistance and operational cooperation among the various police authorities that operate in Québec, and in keeping with their respective mandates and the applicable laws.
+- c) implementing crime prevention measures and programs. - 7.3 In police investigations and operations, the Director of Police and the police officers act independently and without interference and accordingly cannot be directly or indirectly instructed by the Municipality, its employees or any organization created by the Municipality. - 7.4 This Agreement does not aim to change the mandate of the Royal Canadian Mounted Police (RCMP) or the Sûreté du Québec (SQ) under applicable legislation. - 7.5 The Parties recognize that effective policing requires mutual assistance and operational cooperation among the various police authorities that operate in Québec, and in keeping with their respective mandates and the applicable laws.
 Accordingly, an operational protocol may be established.